SSXModding/SSXTools/README.md

-## EAGLe
+## SSXTools

-EAGLe is a tool for working with EAGL/Gimex formats, and (potentionally...) working with some BIG archives.

-Currently, that means converting Gimex .SSH shape files (seen on EA Canada Playstation 2 titles) to individual .PNG files.
+SSXTools is my personal set of libraries for working with the SSX games, coupled with a Qt-based graphical user interface

-It's main goals are to work well while being very small and fast at the same time.
+The project's main goals are to work well while being very small and fast at the same time.

 Tested games: